 - 3 tablespoons of avocado or olive oil or any other healthy oil of your choice

 - 1 cup of water

 - Pre-heat oven 350 degrees

-- Add the water, oil and egg to the mixture and stir until a fully incorporated dough forms.
+- To this mixture add the water, oil and egg to the and stir until a fully incorporated dough forms.

 - Divide the dough in half and roll out the dough thinly between two sheets of parchment paper.
 The thinner you roll out the dough the crispier the crackers.

-- Bake at 350 degrees for 30 minutes or until lightly brown around the edges or score the dough to create more uniform crackers.
+- Bake at 350 degrees for 25-30 minutes or until lightly brown around the edges

-- I went for a more organic shape which is why I opted to bake the whole cracker dough in two batches.
-Once the baked whole cracker cooled, I broke the large cracker into smaller pieces.
+- You can also opt for a more organic shape and bake the whole cracker dough in two batches.
+Once they are baked and allow to cool you can break into large smaller pieces.

 If you choose to not roll out to thinly, you get more of flatbread consistency.
 This is also a very good and delicious option.

 Amount Per Serving:Calories: 45 Total Fat: 3.5g Saturated Fat: 1.5g Cholesterol: 18mg Sodium: 35mg Carbohydrates: 2.2g Net Carbohydrates: .5g Fiber: 1.7g Sugar: 0.1g Protein: 2.3g